perelel pregnancy belly prenatal vitamin with choline

 Still, data suggests that between 90 and 95 percent of pregnant women consume less choline than is recommended.5

 “Given the importance of choline—especially with regard to brain development, and the fact that it is rarely included in prenatal vitamins, expecting mothers should really focus on including choline-rich foods in their diet.
-Including just two eggs per day can meet over half of your daily pregnancy requirement.
-Since more than 90 percent of pregnant women do not meet their daily choline needs, look for prenatal vitamins that do actually contain this essential nutrient,” says Stephanie Lauri.
+Including just two eggs per day can meet over half of your daily pregnancy requirement," says Stephanie Lauri.

 Perelel’s prenatal vitamins include a Core Prenatal multivitamin for pregnant women that contains 120 milligrams of choline, a significantly higher dose than what is included in most prenatal dietary supplements, to support fetal neurodevelopment and DHA metabolism.